 If your course has limited places, you may like to consider listing a pathway course as a second preference.
 For advice on pathway courses, contact Student Central on 1800 061 963 or student.central@cdu.edu.au.

-As the only university in the Northern Territory, CDU is focused on meeting the needs of NT students.
-We offer several scholarships to recognise high-achieving NT school leavers who choose to study at CDU.
-Each of CDU’s Colleges awards a Dean’s Scholarship of up to $25,000 to the incoming school leaver who received the highest ATAR.
-The Vice-Chancellor’s High Achiever Scholarship (of up to $26,000) and the Vice-Chancellor’s Indigenous High Achiever Scholarship are also awarded to the students with the two highest ATARs.
+As the Territory’s university, CDU is focused on meeting the needs of NT students.
+Offering several scholarships to recognise high-achieving NT school leavers who choose to study at CDU.
+The Vice-Chancellor's High Achiever Scholarship and the Vice-Chancellor's First Nations High Achiever Scholarship (of up to $26,000) are awarded to students with the two highest ATARS who choose to study at CDU.
+Each of CDU's Faculty awards a Pro-Vice Chancellors’ scholarship of up to $25,000 to incoming school leavers who received the highest ATAR in each Faculty.

 CDU also offers ATAR adjustments to increase the rank of eligible applicants.